Topological Veech dichotomy and tessellations of the hyperbolic plane: Introduction

 \subsection{Acknowledgment:}

-The author warmly thanks Howie Masur for the helpful conversation.
-He thanks Vincent Delecroix, Samuel Leli\`evre, and Huiping Pan for the helpful comments on an earlier version of this paper.
+The author is grateful to Howie Masur for the helpful conversation.
+He warmly thanks Vincent Delecroix, Samuel Leli\`evre, and Huiping Pan for the useful comments on an earlier version of this paper.
+He thanks the referee for the valuable comments, especially on Veech's work~\cite{Vee11}, which help to improve some aspects of the paper.